 Selecting the Calib icon allows calibration of salinity, specific conductance, TDS scale factor, DO, ORP, pH, barometric pressure (BP), turbidity and date-time.
 Depth will also appear but is non-functional.
 After selecting Calib, only the Calib icon will remain lit from the Operation Icons and the Parameter Digits and the Units Icons will blank.
 The Headings Icons will display the items that can be calibrated.
 From the displayed Headings Icons, select the item to be calibrated.
 Now, all Headings and Units Icons except the selected one will be blank.
 The Parameter Digits show the current value for the item selected.
+Press the or

-Press the return to send the updated calibration value to the Sonde.
+▲ key to change the numeric value to match the calibration standard.
+Once the value is correct, press the key to send the updated calibration value to the Sonde.
 If the Sonde accepts the calibration, the Meter returns to the Calib screen.
 If the Sonde rejects the calibration, the Meter LCD shows 'FAIL' before returning to the Calib screen.
-Press Ese to return to Screen 1.
+Press Esc to return to Screen 1.
 Now, review Screen 1, Screen 2 and/or Screen 3 to confirm calibration.

 Some calibrations require two values.
-After updating the first value and pressing Esc, the second value starts blinking.
+After updating the first value and pressing $\blacksquare$ , the second value starts blinking.
 Update it and press to complete calibration.